Algebra with YASTN tensors#

 - Parameters:

-axes (tuple[int, int] | tuple[Sequence[int], Sequence[int]]) – Legs to be traced out, e.g
+axes (tuple[int, int] | tuple[Sequence[int], Sequence[int]]) – Legs to be traced out, e.g.,

 axes=(0, 1)